marklawlor/expo-nextjs-webpack-5/README.md

 > PostCSS Errors when building in production

-`optimize-css-assets-webpack-plugin` is deprecated for Webpack5.
-Need to patch @expo/webpack-config to use `css-minimizer-webpack-plugin`
+~~`optimize-css-assets-webpack-plugin` is deprecated for Webpack5.
+Need to patch @expo/webpack-config to use `css-minimizer-webpack-plugin`~~

+Better fix is to simply install `postcss` at the top level.
+This will ensure NextJS is using `postcss 8.x`

 > React-native-web cannot use import outside of module